 What Makes The Cleanest Line Great?

 It doesn’t feel like a generic brand blog.
-Patagonia has gone to great lengths to produce top-notch content that doesn’t just catch people’s attention when they’re in shopping mode, but when they’re just browsing the web, in general.
+Patagonia has gone to great lengths to produce top-notch content that doesn’t just catch people’s attention when they’re in shopping mode, but when they’re simply browsing the web.

 How to Emulate the Patagonia Blog